Microsoft Defender ATP is an incredibly powerful post-breach solution that provides automated endpoint detection and response.

 - Office 365 Advanced Threat Protection (Office 365 ATP)

-To use Microsoft Defender ATP, you will require either:
+To use Microsoft Defender ATP, you previously required either:

 - Windows 10 E5